Sylius/Sylius/docs/customization/controller.rst

                 classes:
                     controller: AppBundle\Controller\ProductController

-How to customize a Standard Controller?
+How to customize a Standard Controller:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's assume that you would like to send some kind of emails (which are not resources) after something has been purchased in your shop - to do this you should modify an ``afterPurchaseAction`` on the ``OrderController``.